swag-eag/swa/docs/gravity-bridge/pioneer11-orchestrator-relayer-deployment-guide.md

 ### Binaries

--  `cronosd` version: `0.8.0` , the cronos node binary found at https://github.com/swag-eag/swa/releases/tag/v0.8.0-gravity-alpha0.
+-  `swad` version: `0.8.0` , the swa node binary found at https://github.com/swag-eag/swa/releases/tag/v0.8.0-gravity-alpha0.
 You will need to use one of the testnet binaries according to your OS/ Arch.

 - `gorc`, the gravity bridge orchestrator cli, build instructions can be found [here](gorc-build.md).
-Alternatively, you can download Linux x86_64 binary from [here](https://github.com/crypto-org-chain/gravity-bridge/releases/tag/v2.0.0-cronos-alpha0)
+Alternatively, you can download Linux x86_64 binary from [here](https://github.com/crypto-org-chain/gravity-bridge/releases/tag/v2.0.0-swa-alpha0)

 - Above binaries setup in `PATH`.

 ## Generate Orchestrator Keys and Config

-You need to prepare two accounts for the orchestrator, one for ethereum and one for cronos.
+You need to prepare two accounts for the orchestrator, one for ethereum and one for swa.
 You should transfer some funds to these accounts, so the orchestrator can cover the gas fees of message relaying later on.

 Please follow the [gorc-keystores](gorc-keystores.md) guide for this step.